Bartosz-Kidacki/Resume-Website/README.md

-This is a Resume Website for Bartosz Kidacki you can check out the live version https://bartosz-kidacki.github.io/
+My name is Bartosz Kidacki.
+I am a software developer and this is the code for my resume website.
+You can check out the live version here: https://bartosz-kidacki.github.io/